Drewsif/PiShrink/README.md

 1. In an Administrator command prompt run `wsl --install -d Debian`.
 You will likely need to reboot after.
 Please check [Microsoft's documentation](https://learn.microsoft.com/en-us/windows/wsl/install) if you run into issues.
 2. Open the `Debian` app from your start menu.
-3. Run `sudo apt update && sudo apt install -y wget parted gzip pigz xz-utils udev e2fsprogs`
+3. Run `sudo apt update && sudo apt install -y wget parted gzip pigz xz-utils zstd pv udev e2fsprogs`
 4. Go to the Linux Instructions section above, do that and you're good to go!
 Your C:\ drive is mounted at /mnt/c/

 ### MacOS Instructions ###